m2ammar/Global-Healthcare-System/README.md

 ![Dashboard](Dashboard.png)

-A 19-table relational database built in MySQL analyzing global healthcare KPIs across 190+ countries using real-world inspired data from WHO, World Bank, and IHME sources.
+A 19-table relational healthcare analytics database built in MySQL to analyze global healthcare KPIs across 190+ countries using real-world inspired data from WHO, World Bank, and IHME sources.

-Built to observe how healthcare systems performed across regions during sensitive global periods — and to demonstrate the ability to work with large, interconnected datasets at a professional level.
+Built to analyze how healthcare systems performed across regions during critical global periods — and to demonstrate the ability to work with large, interconnected datasets at a professional level.

 ---